Cusk-eel: Characteristics

-Cusk-eels are characterized by a long, slender body that is about 12-13 times as long as it is deep.
+Cusk-eels are characterized by a long, slender body that is about 12–13 times as long as it is deep.
 The largest species, Lamprogrammus shcherbachevi, grows up to 2 m in length, but most species are shorter than 1 m.
-Their dorsal and anal fins are typically continuous with the caudal fin (with exception to a few species), forming a long, ribbon like fin around the posterior of the cusk-eel’s body.
+Their dorsal and anal fins are typically continuous with the caudal fin (with exception to a few species), forming a long, ribbon like fin around the posterior of the cusk-eel's body.
 This caudal fin will often be seen to be reduced to a fleshy or bony point, especially when confluent with the dorsal and anal fins.
 The dorsal fin to anal fin ray ratio is approximately 1.5:1, leading to the dorsal fin typically being longer than the anal.
 The pectoral fins of cusk-eels are typically longer than the length of their head.
 Unlike true eels of the order Anguilliformes, cusk-eels have ventral fins that are developed into a forked barbel-like organ below the mouth.
 In true eels by contrast, the ventral fins are never well-developed and usually missing entirely.
 Cusk-eels have large mouths relative to their heads, with the upper jaw reaching beyond the eye, and paired nostrils on either side of the head.
-In cusk-eels, scales are potentially absent, and when present, they are small.
+In cusk-eels, scales are potentially absent; when present, they are small.

 Reproduction

 Unlike their close relatives, the viviparous brotulas of the family Bythitidae, cusk-eel species are egg-bearing, or oviparous, organisms.
 While the specifics of the eggs of the family Ophidiidae are unknown, they are believed to be either spawned as individual, free-floating eggs in the open water or are placed in a mucilaginous raft, which will float for several days until they hatch into cusk-eel larvae.
-These larvae live amongst the plankton relatively close to the water's surface and are believed to be able to control their metamorphosis into adult cusk-eels, allowing them to disperse over greater distances into less utilized habitats and reduce competition in concentrated areas.
+These larvae live amongst the plankton relatively close to the water's surface and are believed to control their metamorphoses into adult cusk-eels, dispersing over greater distances into less utilized habitats and reducing competition in concentrated areas.